-Eva’s legal experience ranges from trying cases for and defending corporations in science-driven multidistrict litigation and class actions to assisting pro bono clients with small claims appeals.
-She has worked closely with clients, counsel and witnesses in federal and state court litigation involving pharmaceuticals, medical devices, dietary and weight loss supplements, and other products such as vehicles, fire and security systems, and household goods.
-Eva has also been responsible for and worked on a wide variety of other general litigation matters, business disputes, breaches of contract, interference with business relationships, misappropriation of confidential information, insurance coverage disputes, allegations of sexual harassment and employment discrimination, and pre-litigation investigation by governmental agencies.
+Eva has worked closely with clients, counsel and witnesses in federal and state court litigation and pre-litigation matters involving pharmaceuticals, medical devices, supplements, household goods, vehicles, security products and environmental claims.
+She has assisted companies in responding to governmental investigation matters and advises clients regarding external and internal communications strategy associated with litigation.
+Eva has also been responsible for and worked on a wide variety of other matters, such as business disputes, environmental sustainability issues, breaches of contract, interference with business relationships, misappropriation of confidential information, insurance coverage disputes and employment matters.

-Lecturer, "Knowing Your Limits: Competence and Substance Abuse," ACC Southern California CLE and Networking Event, Newport Beach, CA, July 30, 2015.
+Lecturer, "Knowing Your Limits: Competence and Substance Abuse," ACC Southern California CLE and Networking Event, Newport Beach, California, July 30, 2015.

 Lecturer, "Write Smart: Documents You Create Can Be Used Against Your Company," Northern California American Quality Society Biomedical Discussion Group, Newark, California, January 23, 2013.